digital-cinema-arts/Muse-Analysis-Tools/README.md

 #### NOTE: This project is still in active development!
 There may be bugs, there may be missing features, but will be released officially very soon.
 Thank you for your patience.

-This script wil generate a number of charts from Muse headband EEG CSV data files created by the Mind Monitor app.
-Future versions of these tools will support Muse DIrect and Muse Lab files.
+This script will generate a number of charts from Muse headband EEG CSV data files created by the Mind Monitor app.
+Future versions of these tools will support Muse Direct and Muse Lab files.

 Install instructions: